asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 cross-agile team effort it quickly becomes a waterfall, Big Design Up Front (BDUF) project.
 In order to coordinate across teams project plans are made, designs are determined, deadlines are committed to, etc.
-Very quickly the benefits of iterating on features is quickly forgotten in favor of delivering a large, cross-agile team feature "correctly" the first time.
+The benefits of iterating on features is quickly forgotten in favor of delivering a large, cross-agile team feature "correctly" the first time.

 #### No Experts